yekyawaung91/encrupter/README.md

 encrupter
 =========
-//This is copy from tutorails
+//This is copy from tutorials